Coven-Deity/StellarSanta/README.md

   - Select `OAuth2` on the left sidebar.
     - select `bot` checkbox
     - select `Administrator` in the bottom section
-    - Copy the `GENERATED URL` to `.private/config.json` as "invitelink"
+    - Copy the `GENERATED URL` to `.private/config.json` as "botInviteLink"
   - Close the [Discord Developer Portal]
   - Invite the bot to your server using the link you copied.